ReneTC/laser_video/README.md

 So no matter what we do, we are guaranteed that at any given time less than 50 % of the atoms in the cavity will by excited. *It's a huge problem* because we can't multiply photons in this system.
 The reason is the photons will have a higher chance of getting absorbed than getting duplicated by stimulated emission.
 On average this system eats the photons more than amplifying them.

 To obtain optical gain we need more than 50% of the atoms to be excited.
-When more than 50% of the atoms are excited we call this **population inversion**.
-So we need to fix our system?
+We call this **population inversion**, specifically when 50% or more of the atoms have electrons excited in the state we use for lasering - that's state 1 in our example.

+We need to change something for our laser to work.

 ### 3 level atom
 Well, the fix is actually simple!
 We find an atom with a 3 energy system: